bbauska/UofM-AdvStyling/readme.md

 of these tasks, they want it to accomplish.
 And I just not really getting it.
 So, this is a sort of a way for me, to draw out the different task that will need to get accomplished.
-For me this is more putting myself in their shoes and imagining the different tasks they\'d want to accomplish within the simulation exercise.
+For me this is more putting myself in their shoes and imagining the different tasks they&apos;d want to accomplish within the simulation exercise.
 And just thinking through their journey, through that experience.
 So, then I had something on paper.
-And I was able to show it to my boss and does this look like the right sort of experience that you\'d want this tool to accomplish?
+And I was able to show it to my boss and does this look like the right sort of experience that you&apos;d want this tool to accomplish?
 And then they can show it to the professor and then we can start the conversation.

-\>\> So, you have a page there per project, do you have any certain feeling of like how many sketches do you end up with?
+&gt;&gt; So, you have a page there per project, do you have any certain feeling of like how many sketches do you end up with?

-\>\> Not really, I wouldn\'t say that I\'m especially seasoned either so this was one of the first projects where I\'ve actually started with the wire frames as a sort of thinking process.
+&gt;&gt; Not really, I wouldn&apos;t say that I&apos;m especially seasoned either so this was one of the first projects where I&apos;ve actually started with the wire frames as a sort of thinking process.

-\>\> Okay.
+&gt;&gt; Okay.

-\>\> So I wouldn\'t have the sort of definitive answer to that.
-But I guess from me, I really like working through a very iterative process where I\'m constantly drawing, and drawing and showing it to people, and if it\'s like not right then I can just drop it and go to the next one. because that\'s one thing I sort of learned when I started learning about how to prototype and wire frame, is that you don\'t want to have anything too precious.
+&gt;&gt; So I wouldn&apos;t have the sort of definitive answer to that.
+But I guess from me, I really like working through a very iterative process where I&apos;m constantly drawing, and drawing and showing it to people, and if it&apos;s like not right then I can just drop it and go to the next one. because that&apos;s one thing I sort of learned when I started learning about how to prototype and wire frame, is that you don&apos;t want to have anything too precious.

-\>\> That\'s a great idea, and I assume by that you mean, I talk about it\'s so much better to draw it out by hand because you\'re willing to accept those changes well.
+&gt;&gt; That&apos;s a great idea, and I assume by that you mean, I talk about it&apos;s so much better to draw it out by hand because you&apos;re willing to accept those changes well.

-\>\> Right.
+&gt;&gt; Right.

-\>\> You want to be flexible.
+&gt;&gt; You want to be flexible.

-\>\> Right, and they\'re very abstract too.
-I draw a couple of boxes and they\'re all meant to be like this is exactly how it looks.
-It\'s sort of here\'s the overall idea.
+&gt;&gt; Right, and they&apos;re very abstract too.
+I draw a couple of boxes and they&apos;re all meant to be like this is exactly how it looks.
+It&apos;s sort of here&apos;s the overall idea.
 Does this look right?
-If it does then I can sort of move forward and we\'re find that further.
+If it does then I can sort of move forward and we&apos;re find that further.

-\>\> So I\'m curious just because it seems you\'re really into the graphical, the drawing part, the sketching out.
-Are any of the HTML tags kind of in your brain as you\'re doing it or are you really just looking at it as separate parts?
-Be honest, it\'s okay.
+&gt;&gt; So I&apos;m curious just because it seems you&apos;re really into the graphical, the drawing part, the sketching out.
+Are any of the HTML tags kind of in your brain as you&apos;re doing it or are you really just looking at it as separate parts?
+Be honest, it&apos;s okay.

-\>\> That\'s a good question.
+&gt;&gt; That&apos;s a good question.

-\>\> \[LAUGH\]
+&gt;&gt; &lbrack;LAUGH&rbrack;

-\>\> I think it was helpful, it\'s helpful to definitely know how HTML works.
-So, I feel like it\'s always sort of constantly in the back of my head now, but I wouldn\'t say it necessarily informed how I think about the experience.
+&gt;&gt; I think it was helpful, it&apos;s helpful to definitely know how HTML works.
+So, I feel like it&apos;s always sort of constantly in the back of my head now, but I wouldn&apos;t say it necessarily informed how I think about the experience.

-\>\> Which is really great actually-
+&gt;&gt; Which is really great actually-

-\>\> Yeah.
+&gt;&gt; Yeah.

-\>\> Because if you\'re thinking about users, you should be thinking about users, not about code.
-Well then one last question for you just because I\'m curious.
-Actually, it\'s not even a question, it\'s a statement change to that.
+&gt;&gt; Because if you&apos;re thinking about users, you should be thinking about users, not about code.
+Well then one last question for you just because I&apos;m curious.
+Actually, it&apos;s not even a question, it&apos;s a statement change to that.
 When you did your sketch for class-

-\>\> Yeah.
+&gt;&gt; Yeah.

-\>\> Were you thinking about interaction or were you thinking about layout?
+&gt;&gt; Were you thinking about interaction or were you thinking about layout?

-\>\> I think I was thinking about layout actually.
-Because I think for me, at that point I wasn\'t sure sort of scopes of interaction that were even like doable.
+&gt;&gt; I think I was thinking about layout actually.
+Because I think for me, at that point I wasn&apos;t sure sort of scopes of interaction that were even like doable.
 I think I have a much better grasp of it now.
-But at that point, I hadn\'t even seen enough to know what was possible.
-I didn\'t know if something was a jQuery thing or a JavaScript thing or whatever.
+But at that point, I hadn&apos;t even seen enough to know what was possible.
+I didn&apos;t know if something was a jQuery thing or a JavaScript thing or whatever.

 So, I think I was just thinking hopefully out at that point.

-\>\> I think that\'s a really important idea, because when you\'re first beginning-
+&gt;&gt; I think that&apos;s a really important idea, because when you&apos;re first beginning-

-\>\> Yeah.
+&gt;&gt; Yeah.

-\>\> When you don\'t know much yet.
+&gt;&gt; When you don&apos;t know much yet.

-\>\> You do what you can and think layout is what we focus on and I\'m just really glad to hear that you\'ve experienced this idea that why are your friends are not just about layout, it\'s also really about that experience.
+&gt;&gt; You do what you can and think layout is what we focus on and I&apos;m just really glad to hear that you&apos;ve experienced this idea that why are your friends are not just about layout, it&apos;s also really about that experience.

-\>\> Right.
+&gt;&gt; Right.

-\>\> Thank you again, for stopping and talking to us and sharing some of your work.
-Again, I just like to remind everyone that I\'d really enjoy the fact when I see students and I am fine if they are not doing anything at all that I taught them.
-Because what I\'m really proud of the fact that they\'re following what they enjoy and they\'re using tech in their own ways to interact with people.
+&gt;&gt; Thank you again, for stopping and talking to us and sharing some of your work.
+Again, I just like to remind everyone that I&apos;d really enjoy the fact when I see students and I am fine if they are not doing anything at all that I taught them.
+Because what I&apos;m really proud of the fact that they&apos;re following what they enjoy and they&apos;re using tech in their own ways to interact with people.
 So good luck, I hope you enjoyed this interview.